 What’s next for MPC?

 MPC has quickly become the standard for securing digital assets.
-Major financial institutions – including Celsius (biggest US crypto lending desk), and Revolut (Europe’s largest neobank) – have announced their transition to MPC.
-But in 2021, MPC is only one part of the equation for digital asset security.
+Major financial institutions – including BNY Mellon (the largest global custodial bank) and Revolut (Europe’s largest neobank), have announced their transition to MPC.
+But in 2021, multi-party computation is only one part of the equation for digital asset security.

 As we’ve seen over the years, the best defense against cybercriminals is a multilayered one that can provide redundancy in the event that one of the security controls fails.
 That’s why today’s institutions require a security system that layers MPC alongside numerous other software and hardware defenses to make breaking in highly expensive and nearly impossible.